Leiko Ikemura, Amazonas 9, Monotype (2015)

 Mr., detail from Tokyo, the City I Know at Dusk: It’s Like a Hollow in My Heart, installation (2016), exhibited at the Yokohama Triennale 2017: Islands, Constellations & Galapagos

 I live in a house with twelve Cinderellas.
 Its name, translated, means pumpkin carriage, reflecting the Japanese love of all things cute and Disney.
 These houses dotted around the city are advertised as places of comfort and safety for women.
-In some ways, I do feel like Cindarella.
+In some ways, I do feel like Cinderella.
 I live in a tiny room.
 I sometimes have to clean up after my sisters.
 A pair of shoes plays a significant role in my life (more on this later).
 And though I’m not waiting for a prince on a white horse, I’m open to magic and transformation.
 Continue reading Cinderella in the city

 Tetsugoro Yorozu, Self-portrait with a cloud, oil on canvas (1922) (currently on display at the Museum of Modern Art, Hayama)

-The past month has been a rollercoaster of emotions, from the high of starting a new life in the city I’ve wanted to live in for so long, to moments of loneliness and scary anxiety.
+The past month has been a rollercoaster of emotions, from the high of starting a new life in the city I’ve wanted to live in for so long, to moments of scary anxiety.

 Daily rituals, routines, habits.
 Lately this seems to be a popular point of discussion.
 Up until about a year ago, though, I hadn’t given much thought to my habits, other than when I was trying to break a bad one.
 But since I’ve started to form new habits, my life has changed significantly, for the better.
 Continue reading How I changed my habits and changed my life